qmacro/qmacro.github.io/about.md

 ![Head shot](/content/images/DJA-head-small.jpg)

 DJ works on developer outreach and advocacy in SAP's [Developer](//developers.sap.com) Relations team.
-He's been hacking on SAP enterprise software for more than three decades, and has a strong connection to the Open Source community too.
+He's been hacking on SAP enterprise software for more than three decades, and is still enjoying it.
+He's written books for O'Reilly and SAP Press, and speaks at conferences and meetups around the world.
+He runs a regular live coding series called "Hands-on SAP dev" on [his YouTube channel](https://youtube.com/DJAdams-qmacro) - find out more at <https://bit.ly/handsonsapdev>.

-He's contributed to the [SAP](http://community.sap.com), [Perl](http://search.cpan.org/~qmacro/), [XMPP (Jabber)](http://xmpp.org) and [Google](http://gtugs.org) developer communities and most recently has been sharing knowledge on SAP Fiori and SAP's UI5 toolkit.
-He was made an [SAP Mentor](http://www.sap.com/uk/community/resources/influencer-programs.html) in recognition of his contributions to the [SAP Developer Network (now "SAP Community")](http://community.sap.com) which he co-created in 2003.
+He's contributed to the [SAP](http://community.sap.com), [Perl](http://search.cpan.org/~qmacro/), [XMPP (Jabber)](http://xmpp.org) and [Google](http://gtugs.org) developer communities and was made an [SAP Mentor](http://www.sap.com/uk/community/resources/influencer-programs.html) in recognition of his contributions to the [SAP Developer Network (now "SAP Community")](http://community.sap.com) which he co-created in 2003.

 He's been a member of SAP's [Mentors Advisory Board](https://blogs.sap.com/2016/03/08/introducing-the-new-sap-mentors-advisory-board-2016-2018/), and also a member of SAP's Developer Advisory Board.